RS9977/LanguageCorrector/README.md

 # Group6
-Our webcrawler and langauge checker project.
+Our java webcrawler and langauge checker project.

 Webcrawler by Alex Melnick